World Athletics: Sex

 International level athletics competitions are mostly divided by sex and World Athletics applies eligibility rules for the women's category.
 World Athletics has regulations for intersex and transgender athletes.
 The differences of sex development (DSD) regulations apply to athletes who are legally female or intersex and have certain physiology.
 DSD athletes who are legally female or intersex are subject to specific rules if they have XY male chromosomes, testes rather than ovaries, circulating testosterone in the typical male range (7.7 to 29.4 nmol/L), and are androgen-sensitive so that their bodies make use of that testosterone.
 World Athletics requires any such athlete to reduce their blood testosterone level to 5 nmol/L or lower for a six-month period before becoming eligible for international competition.

 The rules have been challenged by affected athletes in the Court of Arbitration for Sport (CAS), though no athlete has done so successfully.
 In May 2019, CAS upheld the rules on the basis that discrimination against the minority of DSD athletes was proportional as a method of preserving access to the female category to a much larger majority of women without DSDs.

 In 2023, World Athletics tightened their regulations further, excluding transgender women who have gone through male puberty from competing in the female category.
-The new regulations also reduced the testosterone limit for androgen-sensitive XY DSD athletes to 2.5 nmol/L and extended the limit to apply to all women's events, where it had previously only applied to track events of distances between 400m and one mile.
+The new regulations also reduced the testosterone limit for androgen-sensitive XY DSD athletes to 2.5 nmol/L and extended the limit to apply to all women's events, where it had previously only applied to track events of distances between 400 m and one mile.
 World Athletics president Sebastian Coe described this as "decisive action to protect the female category in our sport".

 Equipment

 Ban on clothing, shoes and other equipment that give an unfair advantage.
-Such as a max stack height of 40mm and limiting shoes to one rigid plate per shoe for marathons.
+Such as a max stack height of 40 mm and limiting shoes to one rigid plate per shoe for marathons.